 Why?
-One-third of businesses will not survive their first two years in business, and only half will survive five years.
+One-third of businesses will not survive their first two years, and only half will survive five years.
 The strength and ability of the leader is the critical differentiator for business failure or success.
 How can small business owners become the leader they need to be to ensure their business survives and thrives?

 Small business leaders don’t get special leadership training programs from HR.
 Chances are, they are HR.
 So how can small business owners become the leader they aspire to be?
 I suggest they focus on three areas for growth.
 The first is Focus, the second is Team Development, and the third is Execution.

 The first step to becoming a better leader starts with knowing yourself.
 What are your personal goals and objectives?
 How does that influence your Vision for what you want for your business?
-A good leader aligns what they wish for themselves and what they want for their business.
-And, with that alignment, they are better able to create a clear path forward for the company that they can communicate effectively for the team.
+Good leaders align what they wish for themselves and what they want for their business.
+And with that alignment, they can better create a clear path forward for the company so that they can communicate effectively for the team.

-When a leader has focus, goals, and priorities become crystal clear.
-And with that clarity, decision making becomes more manageable.
+When a leader has focus, goals and priorities become crystal clear.
+And with that clarity, decision-making becomes more manageable.
 Is it aligned with the Vision, or isn’t it?
-Does it advance the business toward the larger goals you’ve set, or doesn’t it?
+Does it advance the business toward your larger goals, or doesn’t it?
 And finally, does it bring value aligned with achieving your priorities and meeting your objectives?

 Focus enables the leader to be clear on how they want to run their business.
 As their business grows, they won’t speak to every employee individually every day and ensure they execute their way.
 They can’t do it; it’s not how they should spend their time.
 So getting clear on business strategy and communicating effectively ensures the team aligns with business values.